TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/FileSystemConventions/ExtensionDirectoryStructure/Index.rst

 .. container:: table-row

    Name
-         lib/
+         :code:`lib/`

    Description
-         Directory for non–TYPO3 files supplied with extension.
+         Directory for non–TYPO3 files supplied with the extension.
 TYPO3 is licensed under GPL version or 2 or any later version.
 Any non–TYPO3 code must be compatible with GPL version 2 or any later version.
-Note: this name is not mandatory but recommended.
+Note: this name is not mandatory, but recommended.

 .. ###### END~OF~TABLE ######

-This directory structure is  **strongly**  **recommended** .
+This directory structure is **strongly recommended**.
 Extensions may create their own directories (for example, move all language files into other directories).